 Life is full of ups and downs, and pretty much the only thing that can guarantee that you’ll be successful in the long run is not giving up.
 Take what you learned from the past experiences and search for something that you could look at as a new challenge.
 In a lot of ways, life is just one big trial and error process from beginning to end!

-If you are unable to do this yourself, and some people struggle, trying something like online counseling can certainly help.
-Counseling and therapy can guide you down the road of understanding what happened and help you to learn from your experiences.
+If you are unable to do this yourself, and some people are struggling, trying something like online counseling can certainly help.
+Counseling and therapy can guide you down the road of understanding what happened and help you to learn from your previous mistakes and experiences.

 Go at Your Own Pace